 Hardy Cyclamen Surprises in Fall

-But no!
-After a punishing summer of unrelenting hear and drought, it finally rained in October.
+Within a week, though, I noticed apparent trouble.
+The leaves were beginning to yellow.
+Thinking it was dry, I watered it, but the next day, it was even more yellow.
+Thinking that I may have overwatered it, I quit watering for a week.
+But it only became more and more yellow until finally, all the leaves died.
+After a punishing summer of unrelenting heat and drought, it finally rained one day in October.
 The next day I spied a single pink flower on a slender stem pushing up through the leaves.
 More and more flowers soon followed.
-My cyclamen had not died.
-It had gone dormant for the summer and was now waking up!
+My cyclamen hederifolium had not died.
+It had just gone dormant for the summer.

 Cyclamen hederifolium is a fall-blooming, with its bloom time typically ranging from September to November.
 These low-growing tuberous perennials are widely considered to be the most robust of the cyclamen species and the easiest to grow.
 They don't require weeding or deadheading, which makes them among the more low maintenance plants.
 It's best to plant them in bunches, and they are often used as borders, ground cover, and showy flowers, as well as in container gardening and rock gardens.
 Once they are fully established, they are drought-tolerant.
 On the other hand, overwatering during the summer, its dormant period, can result in root and leaf rot.
 Their blossoms may be only half the size of florist's cyclamen's, but that's their charm.
 They look natural, not the product of radioactive fall-out.
 They also produce seedlings around them (if you leave the spent flowers) that will bloom in a couple of years.